If you're using Productboard to manage multiple products, you can either manage all products out of a shared Productboard workspace or across several.

 For organizations with distinct product offerings with discrete user bases, and unique product prioritization processes for different products

-Benefits of using multiple Productboard workspace:
+Benefits of using multiple Productboard workspaces:

 - Granular user permissions – Ensure everyone can only access data for the products that matter to them.